-A temple village nestled in the midst of the Western Ghats on the banks of the Nethravathi River, Dharmasthala has both historical as well as religious significance.
-The village is home to the magnificent Manjunathaeshwara temple.
+A temple village nestled in the midst of the Western Ghats on the banks of the Nethravathi river, Dharmasthala has both historical as well as religious significance.
+The village is home to the magnificent Manjunatheshwara Temple.
 Dedicated to Lord Shiva, the temple is famed for its gold lingam.

-Dharmasthala lies 300 kilometers away from Bangalore but is easily accessible.
-The town is 100 kilometers from Udupi and 76 kilometers from Mangalore.
+Dharmasthala lies 300 kilometres away from Bangalore but is easily accessible.
+The town is 100 kilometres from Udupi and 76 kilometres from Mangalore.
 There are several buses that ferry pilgrims on a daily basis to the village.
 The journey by road from Bangalore can take up to 6 hours.

-October to March is the ideal time to visit to Dharmasthala.
+October to March is the ideal time to visit Dharmasthala.